mdingena/att-voodoo/spellbook/README.md

 ⚠️ **Incantations unknown!
 Research discoveries made so far:**

 - Requires 2 incantations.
-- Rumours say that the artiface is shaped like a key.
+- Rumours say that the artifact is shaped like a key.
 How poetic...

 # Dart